 Rest & Recharge

 Even if you have another kiddo or two running around, or especially if you don’t, REST.
 Take naps whenever possible, even if they are just catnaps.
-You are growing a human, your body needs time to recharge.
+The additional energy invested in your baby’s growth means that your body needs extra time to recharge.

 Stretch Your Body